TobiiNT/Team-2-Project---Book-Reader/README.md

 2. Task scheduling:

 - October 3rd:
-  - Complete Planning Phase
+  - Complete Planning Phase (Completed)
   - Complete Researching for MERN and Javascript.
+(Completed)
-  - Complete setting up developing environment locally on each member&#39;s computer
+  - Complete setting up developing environment locally on each member&#39;s computer (Comleted)
   - Create sample API which can be called from Postman

 - October 6th: